 Malta is not just an island of sunshine and beaches.
-It is an island that has seen many ups and downs over the course of centuries.
-Not surprisingly, there are many cultural treasures and attractions that you can find here.
-If you are planning a vacation in Malta it is worthwhile considering also a day trip to its capital, Valletta.
+It is a nation that has seen many ups and downs over the course of many centuries.
+Not surprisingly, there are quite a few attractions that you can explore in its capital Valletta, in particular if you are visiting by cruise ship for one day only.

 Valletta has had many challenges and changes over the centuries, and they are all reflective in the distinct cityscape.
 With so many people coming to stay the mix of cultures is evident, too.

 I visited Valletta twice.
 Once with a cruise ship, and another time as part of a 10-day holiday with the family.
 On both occasions, I really loved walking the ancient streets of this beautiful city, feasting on delicious traditional dishes and enjoying the gorgeous views over the harbour.
-If you would like to know what else can be done in Valletta, here are my top ten things to do:

 St. John’s Co-Cathedral

 It really goes without saying that the St John’s Co-Cathedral is the absolute highlight for any visit to Valletta – probably the best attraction you can find in the city.

-Built by the Knights Hospitallars in the 16th century this cathedral is as full of splendour as it is dull on the outside.
+Built by the Knights Hospitallars in the 16th century, this cathedral is as full of splendour as it is dull on the outside.
 Don’t let first impressions deceive you!

 Your entry ticket secures you access to one of the most lavishly decorated Baroque churches of the Occident.
 You can explore it in your own time with a self-guided audio tour.
 Make sure you also take note of the details, as outlined in my earlier post here.